Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-service-client-fluent-builder-multiple-clients" %} offer build method 'overloads' for when a builder can build multiple client types.
 These methods must be named in the form `build<client>Client()` and `build<client>AsyncClient()`.
 For example, `buildBlobClient()` and `buildBlobAsyncClient()`.

-{% include requirement/MUST id="java-service-client-builder-annotation" %} annotate service client builders with the `@ServiceClientBuilder` annotation.
+{% include requirement/MUST id="java-service-client-builder-annotation" %} annotate service client builders with the `@ServiceClientBuilder` annotation, setting the annotation parameters appropriately for the service client (e.g. `async` is true for async service clients).

 {% include requirement/MUST id="java-service-client-builder-consistency" %} ensure consistency across all HTTP-based client libraries, by using the following names for client builder fluent API: